 Additionally, if size is somehow a barometer for who gets what kinds of rights, then should not men have more rights than women simply by the fact that men are generally larger?
 But this would be an absurd position to hold.
 Basic human rights cover all human beings, not just the smaller or weaker or underdeveloped.

-3. Pro-Choice Argument: The Aborted is Not a Human Being
+3. Is the Aborted Not a Human Being?

 Is the organism in the womb not a human being simply by the fact that it is inside a womb?
 Does the change of environment change the substance of the thing?
 How does a change in location suddenly change a non-human entity inside the womb into a human one outside it?
 It makes no sense.
-Where one is has no bearing on who one is.
-Do you cease to be a human if you let’s say walk into the kitchen or the living room?
+Where one is located has no impact on who one is.
+Do you cease to be a human if you walk into the kitchen or the living room?
 No!
-So, does moving 6 inches down a birth canal change the status of the fetus to a human.
+So, does moving 6 inches down a birth canal change the status of the fetus from a non-human being to a human being?
 No!

 Is it possible that the human being is alive in the mother’s body, is a human being, but is not an actual person?
 Well, if we are to take a scientific angle on this, there is little doubt that a baby is a person since within a strictly physical sense, other than his/her level of development, little distinguishes between our understanding of a human being and a human person.
 A large sum of traits of personhood is built into the DNA very soon after conception.
 A human being is synonymous with a human person.